 B. Processing standards

-1. Processed animal protein of uminant origin must have been submitted to processing method 1 (pressure sterilisation) as set out in Chapter III of Annex IV.
+1. Processed animal protein of mammalian origin must have been submitted to processing method 1 (pressure sterilisation) as set out in Chapter III of Annex IV.

 Processed animal protein of porcine origin must have been submitted to processing method 1 to 5 as set out in Chapter III of Annex IV; or to method 7 as set out in point G of Chapter III of Annex IV, provided that a combination of temperature and time treatment is at least equivalent to: